DPDK/dpdk/doc/guides/sample_app_ug/bbdev_app.rst

 the parameter -w.
 3 cores are allocated to the application, and assigned as:

- - core 3 is the master and used to print the stats live on screen,
+ - core 3 is the main and used to print the stats live on screen,

  - core 4 is the encoding lcore performing Rx and Turbo Encode operations